TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-10-effective-debug-tricks-narrow-scoping.md

 ## Level 2: "There is a bug with this full message" report

-*The printing does not work, it ends with fatal error.*
+*The printing does not work, it ends with a fatal error.*

 *Here is the output I got with `--debug`/`-vvv`:*
 *...*